Business Enterprise graduates

-Other than all the obvious academic benefits and memories, the BBE has taught me how to maximise the work-life balance, and equipped me with tools to handle any challenge.
-I plan to do a MBA in Sports, enabling me to combine my business attributes with my love for sport.
+Other than all the obvious academic benefits and memories, the BBE has taught me how to maximise the work-life balance and equipped me with the tools to handle any challenge.
+I plan to do an MBA in Sports, enabling me to combine my business attributes with my love for sports.

 Straight after receiving my honours degree, I decided not to put myself further into debt and as such decided not continue in further education but to get myself a job as soon as possible and save enough money to finally leave home and expand my own business ideas.
 Unfortunately with an economy in recession and literally hundreds of people applying for each place, finding a job proved to be a job in itself.

 Studying carefully the banking industry, its monetary policy based on the fractional reserve system, I tried to find a job within the investment banking sector, where I could combine my own personal interest in saving money from inflation by purchasing the right type of investment products while taking the best advantage of my own analytical skills and economic knowledge.
 Finally after a year of running from one temporary job to another across the UK, I found myself a placement at Skandia in Southampton where for the next 6 months I will be gaining experience as a Financial Data Administrator and hopefully after that period of time will be offered a permanent position with the investment funds sector, which is the ultimate career development I wish to make.

 Here is some information about the seventh cohort of BSc Business Enterprise graduates (2012-2013), provided by themselves.